kevinaraujo/kevin_payment/README.md

 After access the container, run `composer test`.

-A test coverage report file will be generated in `api/reports/index.html`.
+A test coverage report file will be generated in **api/reports/index.html**.
 Open it in your web browser.

-If you want test the endpoint via postman, import the `postman.json` from `/api/docs` to your postman software.
+If you want test the endpoint via postman, import the **postman.json** from **/api/docs** to your postman software.

+## Queues

+Transactions need to have job listeners turned on to access queues jobs and finish it.
+Run `docker-compose exec api php artisan queue:listen --queue=validate_transaction` in the terminal.